Fawziya20/q-learning/README.md

 To develop a Python program to find the optimal policy for the given RL environment using Q-Learning and compare the state values with the Monte Carlo method.

 ## PROBLEM STATEMENT:
-Developing a Python program to derive the optimal policy using Q-Learning and compare state values with Monte Carlo method.
+Develop a Python program to derive the optimal policy using Q-Learning and compare state values with Monte Carlo method.

 ## Q LEARNING ALGORITHM:
 1. Initialize Q-table and hyperparameters.